-Operational Plan 2023-2024 Update Actions Status Comment Partner with the Greater Cities Commission with the development of the Region and Cities Plan Cities Commission with the development of the Council continues to partner with the Greater Cities Commission (GCC) on the development of the Region and Illawarra Shoalhaven City Plan.
+Actions Status Comment Partner with the Greater Cities Commission with the development of the Region and Cities Plan On-Trace On-Track Council continues to partner with the Greater Cities Commission (GCC) on the development of the Region and Illawarra Shoalhaven City Plan.
 Council has participated in vision setting workshops and provided feedback on the GCC's Six Cities Discussion paper.
-During the development of the plans, Council has provided advice to the GCC regarding Wollongong's Housing and Centres strategies and discussed opportunities for the City Plan to include key objectives and outcomes for the Wollongong Metropolitan Centre and the Corrimal, Dapto and Warrawong Strategic Centres.
+During the development of the plans, Council has provided advice to the GCC regarding Wollongong's Housing and Centres strategies and discussed opportunities for the City Plan to include key 2 objectives and outcomes for the Wollongong Metropolitan Centre and the Corrimal, Dapto and Warrawong Strategic Centres.
 Council is involved in regular dialogue with the GCC through workshops and other correspondence.
 Council understands that the Region Plan and some portions of the Illawarra Shoalhaven City Plan will be exhibited in 2024.
 Council will continue to seek out opportunities to collaborate on the development of these plans.